christiankral/FourierSeries.jl/README.md

 The determination of Fourier coefficients is based on real value data.
 The Fourier coefficients may be calculated either real of complex.
 The module FourierSeries.jl is tested with Julia 0.6.2.

-The non-official package EE.jl can be installed by (has to be done only once):
+The non-official package FourierSeries.jl can be installed by (has to be done only once):

 ```julia
 Pkg.clone("git://github.com/christiankral/FourierSeries.jl.git")